PaulaRuizB/FADE-ECG/README.md

 4. Process the datasets:
    * MIT-BIH Normal Sinus Rhythm (NSR) database: run ```datasets/MIT_BIH_normal_dataset.py``` after specifying the ```database_path``` (location of the raw dataset) and ```save_path``` (destination for the processed data) arguments.

-     _Note: To include the signal quality index for the NSR dataset, please download the [ECG_QC](https://github.com/Aura-healthcare/ecg_qc)_
+     _Note: To include the signal quality index for the NSR dataset, please download the [ECG_QC library](https://github.com/Aura-healthcare/ecg_qc)_

    * MIT-BIH Arrhythmia database: run ```datasets/MIT-Arr_rhythms_beats.py``` after specifying the ```path``` (location of the raw dataset) and ```save_path``` (destination for the processed data) arguments.